Mike-Sundays/commit-viewer/README.md

 ### Adding a new parameter to the output

 To add a new parameter to the log output, add it to the output format.
 You will thenhave to add a correspondence for each one of the sources, depending on the data structure it returns.
 See current examples in `constants.rb`

+## Things I would like to have done:

+- Remove the dependency on my hardcoded repo in the tests.
+- Add functionality to specify branch.
+- Add more tests to get more coverage.
+- Add CI.
+- Run static analysis and refactor to improve quality.